 Let me explain further with an example.

 I bought the stocks of TITAN Company at a price of Rs 314 per share in November’16.
 The company is fundamentally very strong and the stock was selling at a discount during that time because of demonetization.

-On June 5, the price of stock rose +18% in a day.
-A positive news regarding GST was out which said that the taxes in jewellery sectors was going to be reduced.
-The news was taken enthusiastically by the people and that’s why the stock price rose to high of Rs 561 that day.
+On June 5, the price of the stock rose +18% in a day.
+A positive news regarding GST was out which said that the taxes in jewelry sectors was going to be reduced.
+The news was taken enthusiastically by the people and that’s why the stock price rose too high of Rs 561 that day.

 But I didn’t sell my stocks.
 You might argue that I should have booked a profit (+70% from the time of my entry).
-However, if you see from my prospective, it wasn’t the right time to sell.
-There were
+However, if you see from my perspective, it wasn’t the right time to sell.

-There were couple of reasons why I didn’t sell my stocks at that time.
-First, the rise in sudden price was due to good news.
-However, the fundamental of the company has not changed.
-It will continue to give good results in future.
-Second, I might never get the stock at such bargain price again like the price during demonetisation period.
 Third, I didn’t really need the money that time.
-If I had sell my stocks, then I had to search again for a better stock to invest, which would have taken a lot of my time & energy.
+If I had to sell my stocks, then I had to search again for a better stock to invest, which would have taken a lot of my time & energy.

 And it seems my decision was right.
 The stock did correct its price.
-However, after a month, the stock price is back again at same high price and is continuing the postive trend.
-No damage done!!
+However, after a month, the stock price is back again at the same high price and is continuing the positive trend.
+No damage is done!!

 Want to learn more about stock market?
 Here is a best selling book on stocks- Beating the street by Peter Lynch which I highly recommend you to read.